htsenyasa/DRL-AlgoTrade/README.md

 - Online Training.
 - Action Branching
 - Increased abstraction
-- More compacted and structured layers
+- More compact and structured layers
 - Recent event bias.
 (Ongoing)

 and several other features.